East Germany: Decrepit infrastructure

 At the time of reunification, almost all East German highways, railroads, sewage systems, and public buildings were in a state of disrepair, as little was done to maintain infrastructure in the GDR's last decades.
 Over the next 30 years, unified German public spending invested more than $2 trillion into former East Germany, to make up for the region's neglect and malaise and bring it up to a minimal standard.

-The Greifswald Nuclear Power Plant narrowly avoided an incident in 1976.
-It was shut down after reunification, having been deemed not meet Western safety standards.
+The Greifswald Nuclear Power Plant narrowly avoided a catastrophic, "Chernobyl type", incident in 1976.
+All Soviet-designed nuclear reactors in East Germany were shut down after reunification, for not meeting rigid Western safety standards.

 Authoritarianism

+Historians describe GDR as an authoritarian regime.
 German historian Jürgen Kocka in 2010 summarized the consensus of most recent scholarship:

-Conceptualizing the GDR as a dictatorship has become widely accepted, while the meaning of the concept dictatorship varies.
+Conceptualizing the GDR as a dictatorship has become widely accepted, while the meaning of the concept of dictatorship varies.
 Massive evidence has been collected that proves the repressive, undemocratic, illiberal, nonpluralistic character of the GDR regime and its ruling party.

+Several of the GDR's leaders, notably its last communist leader Egon Krenz, were later prosecuted for offenses committed during the GDR era.